-- 1. Students will be utilize industry standard tools and technology in order to identify, respond to, and remediate various types of cyber threats. - 2.
-Students will apply industry standard information security practices to solve a variety of business and technical problems. - 3.
+- 1. Students will be utilize industry standard tools and technology in order to explain, identify, respond to, and remediate basic types of cyber threats. - 2.
+Students will apply industry standard information security practices to discuss and solve a variety of business and technical problems. - 3.
 Students will be able to identify and analyze professional, ethical, technical, and social issues related to cybersecurity and the use of information\computing technologies. - 4.
-Students will examine and apply knowledge in each of the following cybersecurity domains: Security and Risk Management; Asset Security; Security Engineering; Communication and Network Security; Identify and Access Management, Security Assessment and Testing, Security Operations. - 5.
 Students will be able to develop and present (oral & written) reports to both technical and non-technical audiences.